1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 After using and testing it, I can finally accept its UI.
 Honestly, at first, I wasn’t very happy about it, but finally got used to it.
 If this is the only flashlight you have, the UI can actually be handy.
 I have over 100 flashlights so it’s really difficult to remember each UI.
 Besides the other (important) cons I mentioned above, I’m quite happy with its performance and the number of accessories it came with.
 Because of the many ways, you can use it, and the number of accessories I still think it’s worth 4 stars.
 Please read the whole review if you still don’t know if this flashlight fits your needs.

-Armytek Wizard C2 PRO For Sale
+Armytek Wizard C2 PRO discount coupon code

 1lumen selects and reviews products personally.
 We may earn affiliate commissions through our links, which help support our testing.